syncfusion-content/ej2-data-manager-docs/ej2-javascript/data/dataManager-persistence.md

   url: SERVICE_URI,
   adaptor: new UrlAdaptor(),
   enablePersistence: true,
-  id: "DataManagerid",
+  id: "Johndoe",
 });

 let query = new Query().sortBy("Designation", "descending").take(8);

-//sets persist query to browser storage. dataManager.setPersistData(null, "DataManagerid", query);
+//sets persist query to browser storage. dataManager.setPersistData(null, "Johndoe", query);

 //clears the persisted query.
 dataManager.clearPersistence();
 ```

-## Demo sample using DataManager state persistence

-In this demo, we present a multi-user shopping site that showcases the DataManager's state persistence feature along with grid and chart components using DataManager as their datasource.

-Demo Sample Usage Instructions:

-1. You can select a user from the dropdown menu.
-The username has been automatically set as `id` property in the DataManager, allowing queries to be persisted separately for each user.

-2. To add items to the wishlist for a specific user, simply select the desired items using the checkboxes and then click the **Add to Wishlist** button.

-3. To view the added items, click the **Show Wishlist** button.
-The filter query will be automatically generated based on the selected items during the addition process, and it will be executed in the datamanager when the **Show Wishlist** button is clicked.

-4. You can filter products by category using the filter bar.
-When you select a category, a filter query will be generated based on your selection.
-This query will be executed automatically when you close the filter menu.
-Similarly, you can sort the products by clicking the **Price-Low to High** or **Price-High to Low** buttons.
-The corresponding sort query will be executed in the **DataManager**, updating the grid and chart components accordingly.
-To prevent the sort query from persisting for each user, it is marked with the `ignoreOnPersist` property.

-5. To switch to a different user, click the **Logout** button.
-This action will take you to the home page where you can select a new user from the dropdown menu.
-Your currently executed queries will be persisted, ensuring that the wishlist items for each user are retained.
+By invoking the clearPersistence() method, you can remove the persisted data and restore the DataManager to its initial state.

+## Use case example demonstrating sate persistence with the DataManager

+This demonstration involves two components, namely the **Grid** component and the **Chart** component, which both fetch data from the same instance of the DataManager, which has the state persistence feature enabled.

+The Grid component is responsible for displaying the entire dataset, while the Chart component presents user reviews based on specific data from the "column name" field.
+Both components are associated with the same DataManager instance and it has enabled the state persistence feature.
+The query state of the DataManager is automatically saved in the browser's local storage as the user applies filtering and sorting actions.
+In both components are reloaded the data with the last persisted state while refreshing or reloading the browser.

+In this demo, the filter query and sort query are persisted, whereas the search query is not persisted.
+The onSearch query is excluded from persistence by setting it in the ignoreOnPersist property of the DataManager.

+For a more detailed explanation and steps of this use case, refer to the following:

+Step 1: To initiate the demo, users are required to select a username from the dropdown list.
+After making a selection, the Grid and Chart components will load with initial data using the Datamanager.
+Specifically for this demo, the Datamanager's id will be set to the chosen username.
+The Datamanager will then store the query with this id in the window.localstorage.
+Refer to the code example for your reference:

+Step 2: This demo allows you to select Grid items by clicking checkboxes and adding them to your cart using the "Add" button in the toolbar.
+Additionally, you can sort the products from high price to low price by clicking the "Price Low-High" and "Price High-Low" buttons.
+Furthermore, you can view the added products from the wishlist by clicking the wishlist icon.
+All this information is persisted and stored by the DataManager based on the user ID.

+You also can filter the product items using the product category filter.
+However, this category filter is not persisted in the DataManager due to setting onFilter in the ignorePersistence of the Datamanager.
+Refer to the code example for implementation details.

+The Chart component allows you to see the product reviews.

+Step 3: To log out, simply use the "Logout" button.

+Step 4: After logging out or refreshing the browser, you will need to select a username from the dropdown list once again (repeat step 1).
+However, the Grid data will now be loaded based on the last persisted wishlist, associated with the chosen username.
+The complete example is as follows:

-6. To clear the wishlist for a specific user, click the **Clear Wishlist** button.
+To clear the wishlist for a specific user, click the "Clear Wishlist" button.
 This will remove all the saved wishlist items for that user.

 {% if page.publishingplatform == "typescript" %}